 In most cases, hazelnut oil is safe for people with sensitive skin.
 Although it’s an astringent (more on that below), it’s different from the alcohol-based astringents you often see in the skin care aisle.

 Alcohol-based astringents can be harsh and can dry out or irritate your skin.
 Hazelnut oil is a natural, alcohol-free astringent that doesn’t usually cause irritation.

-Hazelnut oil’s fatty acids and vitamin E also make it an effective moisturizer.
+Hazelnut oil’s fatty acids and vitamin E also make it an .
 These ingredients help create a natural oil barrier that helps your skin retain water and avoid drying out.

 Collagen is an essential protein that holds your bones, organs, and tendons together.
 It gives your skin structure and elasticity.
 Our skin produces less collagen as we age, but vitamin E can help.
-It enables collagen production by reducing an enzyme that destroys collagen.
+It enables collagen production by .

 Applying products high in vitamin E to your skin may help reduce the appearance of scars, but the research is inconclusive.

 In one study, children with surgical scars who applied vitamin E to their skin three times a day didn’t develop keloids (extra scar tissue) over their wounds.

 However, another study found that vitamin E produced no better results than a petroleum-based ointment.
 One-third of the people who had used vitamin E also developed an itchy rash called contact dermatitis.

 The vitamin E in hazelnut oil may also help reduce the appearance of fine lines.